Planting out early tomatoes in Walls O’ Water makes a huge difference in our short-season garden!

 The average last frost date around Stoney Acres is roughly May 15th.
 But some years we can have frost as late as June 1st.
-So an important part of season extension for us planting out early tomatoes in “walls-of-water”.
+So an important part of season extension for us planting out early tomatoes in Walls of Water.
 We always like to get a few tomato plants in early every year.
 Conditions in the summer are really pretty good for tomatoes but we usually don’t get our first ripe tomato until around August 1st when the tomatoes are planted on the last frost date.
-So planting a couple of plants early with the protection of wall of waters gets us a few tomatoes in July (or even June) for fresh eating.
+Planting a couple of plants early with the protection of Walls of Water gets us a few tomatoes in July (or even June) for fresh eating.

-For those of you unfamiliar with wall-o-waters, they are simply a heavy piece of plastic sectioned off into cells that you fill with water.
-They create a green house like environment that gives the plants plenty of heat in the cool spring and they also protect against very heavy freezes.
+For those of you unfamiliar with Walls of Water, they are simply a heavy piece of plastic sectioned off into cells that you fill with water.
+They create a greenhouse-like environment that gives the plants plenty of heat in the cool spring and they also protect against very heavy freezes.
 The protection they offer your tomatoes is far superior to any other method I know of.
-In fact I know people who use wall-o-waters in the garden as early as February and they keep the tomatoes warm and happy.
+In fact, I know people who use wall-o-waters in the garden as early as February and they keep the tomatoes warm and happy.

-Our goal is just to have some tomatoes before August so we also choose some early ripening varieties to plant.
-This year we are trying two new cultivars.
+Our goal is just to have some tomatoes before July so we also choose some early ripening varieties to plant.
+Most years we are using two cultivars.
 First Early Girl which is a hybrid that will have its first medium sized fruit ready only 60 days after transplant.
 Second is Sunsugar, which is also a hybrid cherry type tomato, whose orange fruit will be ready in about 62 days.
-We planted these on April 21st, so our target date will be right around the end of June.
-This is my first time with both these tomatoes so we’ll see if they actually get some fruit by that time!!
+We plant these on around April 15th, so our target date will be right around the end of June.
+We have been using these two varieties for 5 years now and almost always have a few ripe tomatoes at the end of June!

 We always plant our tomatoes deep.
 I strip off any of the lower leaves and plant the tomatoes in a deep hole.
 Roots will then form all along the buried portion of the stem.
 The science is still out on whether this helps the tomatoes produce more fruit, but I have found that it helps the plants during our dry hot summers.
 It also makes the plants more stable to help deal with the strong winds we have in our area.